stefanofa/awesome/TOPICS.md

 *   [steipete/CodexBar](https://github.com/steipete/CodexBar) - Show usage stats for OpenAI Codex and Claude Code, without having to login.

+*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the one and only agent harness for complex codebases; the pickaxe for complex software engineering

 *   [theopenco/llmgateway](https://github.com/theopenco/llmgateway) - Route, manage, and analyze your LLM requests across multiple providers with a unified API interface.

 ## gemini